Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When developing a Pyramid application, several interactive features are
 available.
 Pyramid can automatically utilize changed templates when rendering
 pages and automatically restart the application to incorporate changed python
 code.
-Plain old ``printf()`` calls used for debugging can display to a
+Plain old ``print()`` calls used for debugging can display to a console.
-console.

 Pyramid's debug toolbar comes activated when you use a Pyramid scaffold to
 render a project.
 This toolbar overlays your application in the browser, and